smharris312/Chicago-Vehicle-Crash-Analysis/README.md

   * Has serious injury (Y/N) <-- `OUT TARGET COLUMN`
     * The 'target' created a highly imbalanced data set

 ## Models

+### Findings from models:

+* An impaired driver has 13% higher odds of fatality or severe injury
+* Drivers have 50% less odds of death or severe injury
+* Men have 9% higher odds of death or severe injury from a crash than women

 # Conclusion

+To reduce serious and ftal accident involving intoxication Vision Zero Chicago should:

+* Consider change to hit and run policy
+* Follow up with survivors
+* PSA targeted at passengers and cyclists

 ## Next Steps